ParrotSec/documentation/docs/legal/privacy.md

 visible: true
 ---

-NOTE: This policy is incomplete (it does not yet cover all the infrastructure of Parrot Linux), we hope to finish it shortly.
+NOTE: This policy is incomplete (it does not yet cover all the infrastructure of the Parrot Project), we hope to finish it shortly.

 ## Privacy Policy